Jonathan India Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.43 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.46 team ERA that ranks 29th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.